-Application of Chapter 1 of Part 2 of Serious Organised Crime and Police Act 2005
+Application of Chapter 1 of Part 2 of the Serious Organised Crime and Police Act 2005

-56. Chapter 1 of Part 2 of the Serious Organised Crime and Police Act 2005 (investigatory powers)(a) applies to any offence under Part 3 (Finance) or regulation 36 (finance: licensing offences).
+67. Chapter 1 of Part 2 of the Serious Organised Crime and Police Act 2005 (investigatory powers)(c) applies to any offence under Part 3 (Finance) or regulation 47 (finance: licensing offences).